 A key part of our strategy is to evaluate and enter into strategic alliances, create joint ventures or collaborations or enter into licensing arrangements with third parties that we believe will complement or augment our business or provide us with a source of funding.
 These relationships or those like them may require us to incur non-recurring and other charges, increase our near-term and long-term expenditures, issue securities that dilute our existing stockholders, license rights to our products in certain markets or disrupt our management and business.
 In addition, we face significant competition in seeking appropriate strategic partners and the negotiation process is time-consuming and complex.
 Moreover, we may not be successful in our efforts to establish a strategic partnership or other alternative arrangements for LUM-201 or any future product candidates and programs because our research and development pipeline may be insufficient, our product candidates and programs may be deemed to be at too early of a stage of development for collaborative effort and third parties may not view our product candidates and programs as having the requisite potential to demonstrate safety and efficacy.
 If we license products or businesses, we may not be able to realize the benefit of such transactions if we are unable to successfully integrate them with our existing operations and company culture.
-We cannot be certain that, following a strategic transaction or license, we will achieve the revenues, specific net income or royalties that justifies such a transaction.
-Any delays in entering into new strategic partnership agreements related to our product candidates could also delay the development and commercialization of our product candidates and reduce their competitiveness even if they reach the market.
+We cannot be certain that, following a strategic partnership agreements related to our product candidates could also delay the development and commercialization of our product candidates and reduce their competitiveness even if they reach the market.